-ix.
-Absence from the Unit
+3. Absence from the unit

-If it becomes necessary for a participant to live somewhere else temporarily because of hospitalization or other significant life event, CHFA will make the housing assistance payment for a period of sixty (60) days, provided the participant notifies the owner/agent of the absence and continues to pay his or her portion of the rent.
+If it becomes necessary for a participant to live somewhere else temporarily because of hospitalization or other significant life event, CHFA will make the Housing Assistance Payment for a period of 60 days, provided the participant notifies the owner/agent of the absence and continues to pay his or her portion of the rent.
 Failure to advise the owner/agent of an extended absence may be grounds for termination of the assistance.

-When a participant is going to be absent for more than thirty (30)days, the owner/agent must receive verification from the participant to substantiate the reason for the absence.
-The participant may not be absent from their unit for sixty (60) or more consecutive days without CHFA's prior written permission.
-After a 60-day absence, the housing assistance payment will not be made unless a request for a 30-day extension is recommended by the owner/agent and approved by CHFA.
+When a tenant is going to be absent for more than 30 days, the owner/ agent must receive verification from the participant to substantiate the reason for the absence.
+The participant may not be absent from their unit for 60 or more consecutive days without CHFA's prior written permission.
+After a 60-day absence, the HAP will not be made unless a request for a 30-day extension is recommended by the owner/agent and approved by CHFA.
 The owner/agent and CHFA will make a determination on a case-by-case basis.

 A written recommendation from the owner/agent or management agent and a request for the extension from the tenant must be submitted to CHFA.
-If approved, a written approval will be sent to the owner/agent for the participant's tenant file.
-No absence will be approved for one hundred eighty (180) days or more.
+If approved, a written approval will be sent to the owner/agent for the tenant's file.
+No absence will be approved for 180 days or more.
 CHFA may verify family occupancy through visits, calls, and/or conversations with owner/agents, neighbors, and other related parties.

-x.
-Eligibility in Case of Family Dissolution
+4. Eligibility in case of family dissolution